Inauguration of Professors

 The Inauguration of Professors is a public ceremony where newly appointed professors are installed in office by the Vice-Chancellor and deliver their inaugural addresses.
 The ceremony has its roots in the medieval university.

-Inaugurations of professors are documented from December 1625 and have been held at Uppsala University every year since 1625.
+Inaugurations of professors are documented from December 1625 and have been held at Uppsala University every year since.
 But tradition also requires renewal.
 Since a few years, all professors are now inaugurated in one large inauguration ceremony each year in the University Main Building but they give their inaugural lectures by Faculty in the week leading up to the inauguration.

 Installandi (those to be inaugurated):

-Formal attire, for gentlemen tie and tails with white tie and black vest, for ladies full-length dress (at Uppsala black dresses are not obligatory).
+The new professors wear formal attire – tie and tails with white bow tie and black vest or full-length dress.
+(Black dresses are not obligatory).
 If a national/folk costume is worn, it must be of the formal variety.

-Participants in the procession wear formal attire (gentlemen: tie and tails with white tie and black vest; ladies: full-length dress) with decorations (major).
+Participants in the procession wear formal attire: tie and tails with white tie and black vest or full-length dress with decorations (major).

 For spectators not participating in the procession there is no dress code.

-Formal attire for all (see above) but white vest for gentlemen.
+Formal attire for all but white vest with tie and tails.